Captniz/NixosDots/README.md

 - [ ] Add readmes to all folders
 - [ ] Put all theme-related configs in files in the theme folder
 - [ ] Copia dal video di phoenix il setup del flake
+- [ ] Find a way to implement vs code extensions in the config